 At this point, we’d have to either seriously scale up GiveDirectly or find new distribution channels.

-We also think that our being a nonprofit aligns incentives between us and depositors.
+We're also in the early stages of registering as a nonprofit, which we think aligns incentives between us and depositors.
 For-profit stablecoin companies always have an incentive to invest their treasuries in riskier assets, and thus earn a higher yield, but of course that puts depositors’ accounts at risk.
 We do not.
 We just have to keep our donors happy to keep the lights on.